Frequently Asked Questions

 Do you offer casual group sessions?

-Making a commitment to consistently show up month to month will mean the habits are more likely to stick.
+Making a commitment to consistently show up over a period of time will mean the habits are more likely to stick, however a regular time each week isn’t possible for everyone so drop in’s arewelcome (bookings still essential).

 Do you do nutrition coaching?